Camp@CSU Channel Islands

 How do we do bunk requests?

 You should fill out bunk requests just as you normally would.
-As in the past, you get two bunk requests and we understand that those are the two kids that you want in the same room as your camper and we will do everything we can to make that happen.
+As in the past, you get two bunk requests and we will do our best to get them in the same cabin.
+There is a chance for them to be in the same room but as always nothing is guaranteed.

 Will the two camps run separately as they have in the past, or will they run as one camp?